 Special Interest Groups (SIGs)

 Research administration is a large and complex profession with many and various roles and sub-specialties.
 CARA offers SIGs to support and engage each member at their particular specialty level.
 The majority of our members choose to participate in a SIG.
-Communication between members of each SIG is supported by a listserv and file-sharing through our O3 platform.
-On O3 SIGs members share articles, checklists, posters, templates, and other resources with their peers.
+Communication between members of each SIG is supported by a listserv and file-sharing through our website resource library.
+SIGs members share articles, checklists, posters, templates, and other resources with their peers.

 Each SIG has a nominated Leader who fosters interaction among the SIG members, and organizes activities the SIG membership wishes to undertake.
 The leaders and the SIG members design and implement appropriate professional development opportunities to help educate and develop the members.